haskell/containers/docs/map.rst

     Map.!? :: Ord k => Map k v -> k -> Maybe v
     Map.!? m key = ...

-:haddock_short:`Data.Map.Strict#lookup` the value corresponding to the given ``key``, returns ``Nothing`` if the key is not present; the ``!?`` operator (*since 0.5.10*) is a flipped version of ``lookup`` and can often be imported unqualified.
+:haddock_short:`/Data.Map.Strict#lookup` the value corresponding to the given ``key``, returns ``Nothing`` if the key is not present; the ``!?`` operator (*since 0.5.10*) is a flipped version of ``lookup`` and can often be imported unqualified.